shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 (product, property).
 If you're using `sw:es:analyze` and `sw:es:switch:alias`, you now need to also provide the parameter document type that you want to analyze or switch the index of.

+Important: After a update you have to reindex Elasticsearch.

 ### Elasticsearch backend

 A new `EsBackendBunde` was added to index and search for products, customers and orders in the backend.
 New config.php